ashik53/Booking-API-Automation-Postman/README.md

 - Added different tests to verify API response is correct

 ### How to run the Automation scripts
- - Import any script in Postman Software.
+ - Import any Collection  in Postman Software.
  - Run the collection.
  - Observe the summary.